dirac-institute/sorcha/docs/postprocessing.rst

 sources as a function of magnitude.
 The different lines represent the effect of the variation of the peak detection efficiency and the width parameter on the shape of the function.
 The 5σ limiting magnitude at the source location is marked in gray (m5σ=24.5).
-The bottom plot show histogram showing detection probability of 10,000 point sources passed through Sorcha’s fading function filter, with the actual calculated detection probability from Equation 10 overplotted as a solid line.
+The bottom plot show histogram showing detection probability of 10,000 point sources passed through ``Sorcha``’s fading function filter, with the actual calculated detection probability from Equation 10 overplotted as a solid line.
 Here, detection efficiency  = 1.0,  width parameter = 0.1, and m5σ=24.5 and the binsize is 0.04 mag.